microsoft/BotFramework-WebChat/HOOKS.md

 useScrollToEnd(): () => void
 ```

-This function will return a function that when called, it will scroll the transcript view to the end.
+This function will return a function that, when called, will scroll the transcript view to the end.

 ## `useSendBoxValue`